DETERMINING THE OUTCOME OF A MATCH – LAW 10

 · An eligible player may change places with the goalkeeper

-· The kick is completed when the ball stops moving, goes out of play or the referee stops play for any offence; the kicker may not play the ball a second time
+· The kick is completed when the ball stops moving, goes out of play or the referee stops play for any offense; the kicker may not play the ball a second time

 · The referee keeps a record of the kicks

-· If the goalkeeper commits an offence and, as a result, the kick is retaken, the goalkeeper is warned for the first offence and cautioned for any subsequent offence(s)
+· If the goalkeeper commits an offense and, as a result, the kick is retaken, the goalkeeper is warned for the first offense and cautioned for any subsequent offense(s)

-· If the kicker is penalized for an offence committed after the referee has signaled for the kick to be taken, that kick is recorded as missed and the kicker is cautioned
+· If the kicker is penalized for an offense committed after the referee has signaled for the kick to be taken, that kick is recorded as missed and the kicker is cautioned

-· If both the goalkeeper and kicker commit an offence at the same time,
+· If both the goalkeeper and kicker commit an offense at the same time,

 o the kick is recorded as missed and the kicker cautioned